KyiMoeTun/Transcript-Summarizer-Teams-Zoom/README.md

 Team Zoom Meeting Transcripts Summarizer
 ========================================

 This is a python script that uses the OpenAI GPT-3.5-turbo API to summarize a meeting transcript and present insights by each speaker.
 It splits the transcript file into small chunks of 1300 tokens, summarizes each chunk and aggregates them all into one summary.
+This script works on Zoom, Microsoft Teams, or any other time stamped transcripts with the speaker names.

 Getting Started
 ---------------